bakpakin/Fennel/reference.md

 As of 0.6.0 the compiler will warn you if you try to use globals outside a certain predetermined safe list in a macro; this will turn into an error in a future version of Fennel.
-You can disable this warning by providing the command-line argument `--no-sandbox-compiler` or by passing `{:compiler-env _G}` in the options table when invoking the compiler programmatically.
+You can disable this warning by providing the command-line argument `--no-compiler-sandbox` or by passing `{:compiler-env _G}` in the options table when invoking the compiler programmatically.

 Note that lists are compile-time concepts that don't exist at runtime; they